 Brief History of the Guard

 The Rogers Fire Department Honor Guard was formed following the tragic events of September 11, 2001.
-The honor guard originally consisted of 5 members, and now has grown to 9 under the leadership of Captain Shawn Treat.
+The honor guard originally consisted of 5 members, and now has grown to 9 under the leadership of Captain Josh Chapman.